Selection and the Addition of a New Figure Into the Chinese Government

 This week’s “Two Meetings” of the Chinese People’s Political Consultative Conference (CPPCC) and the National People’s Congress (NPC) are carefully followed because they offer a preview of the direction China may take in the years to come.

-Chinese presidents had been barred from serving more than two terms since Mao Zedong.
+Chinese presidents have been barred from serving more than two terms since Mao Zedong.
 In 2018, Mr. Xi abolished this restriction, making him a figure with a reach unseen since Chairman Mao.

 So, we are going to see some new powerplay in the Chinese government.
-Policy will not change, and China will run as it is running right now.
-But, we will see how the new premier interacts with the world, and how world reacts to him.
+The policy will not change, and China will run as it is running right now.
+But, we will see how the new premier interacts with the world, and how the world reacts to him.